System/environment duality of nonequilibrium observables: Schnakenberg revisited

-Generalizing, let $G = (V,E,\partial)$ be a connected graph on $|V|$ vertices and $|E|$ edges.
+\tc{ Let $G = (V,E,\partial)$ be an oriented connected graph without loops but possibly with multiple edges, with $|V|$ vertices $v \in V$ and $|E|$ edges $e \in E$.
 Edges carry an arbitrary orientation (a choice of tip and tail vertices), with $-e$ designating the inverse edge.
-With the exception of loops and multiple edges (which are nevertheless allowed), the topology of the graph is described by the incidence matrix
+The topology of the graph is completely described by the incidence matrix $\partial: \mathbb{R}^E \to \mathbb{R}^V$} \bea \partial_v^e = \left\{ \right. . \eea